Car Insurance for Leased Vehicles: Requirements & Coverage You Need

 Liability Coverage — Higher Than State Minimums

-Most leasing companies require liability limits of $100,000 per person / $300,000 per accident / $100,000 in property damage (often written as 100/300/100).
-This is substantially higher than most state minimums, which frequently fall in the range of 25/50/25.
+Most leasing companies require liability limits of at least $100,000 per person / $300,000 per accident for bodily injury, and at least $50,000 in property damage — often written as 100/300/50 or higher.
+Some lessors push this to 100/300/100.
+Either way, this is substantially higher than most state minimums.
 Higher limits protect the lessor from lawsuits arising from accidents involving their vehicle.
+For context on how liability limits work, see our guide on car insurance liability limits.

 Collision and Comprehensive — Both Are Mandatory

-State minimums don't require collision or comprehensive.
+State minimums don't require collision coverage or comprehensive.
 Lease agreements do.
 Both are non-negotiable:

 • Collision coverage pays for damage to the vehicle from an accident, regardless of fault.